When planning a vacation, one of the things we need to decide is what to do with our pets when the family goes on vacation.

 This is the option that our family uses- it’s the easiest and most cost effective solution.
 You might be able to ask a trusted neighbor to come over each day and feed your pet, or even a friend who lives nearby.

 If you’re away for a while, then having someone come and stay at your home is a great option- not only will they be there to look after your pet, but your home will also be looked after while you’re away.
+They can also look after your garden!
 This is the option we choose when we’re traveling overseas- we have a relative or friend come and stay.

 Your pet can stay home in its familiar environment rather than be taken somewhere unfamiliar